Pyrilutamide for Hair Loss Treatment: What We Know So Far

 Availability of pyrilutamide

-At this moment pyrilutamide 0.5% solution with propylene glycol and ethanol vehicle can be purchased online for research purposes.
+At the moment, pyrilutamide 0.5% solution is not available in the mainstream market.
+It can be purchased online for research purposes.

 60ml bottle of pyrilutamide solution - PyriPure